TITLES AND

 "The Storm" (09/07/58):

-Timmy and Boomer try to teach Boomer's new dog Mike, a cute but distant little terrier, farm ways, but he seems unable to learn.
+Timmy and Boomer try to teach Boomer's new dog Mike, an appealing but distant little terrier, farm ways, but he seems unable to learn anything, even to come when his name is called.
+Then, during an approaching storm, Mike disappears—and so does Lassie.
 Doc Weaver: Arthur Space.
 Boomer: Todd Ferrell.
+Mr. Bates: George Cizar.

 "Wishing" (09/14/58):

-After Timmy rides "Star," a pinto pony, at a concession, he falls in love with the animal and wishes very hard for a pony just like him, so Lassie steals out after dark and takes Star back to the farm, just as the concessionaires skip town without paying their bills.
+After Timmy rides "Star," a pinto pony, at a pony ride concession, he falls in love with the animal and wishes very hard for a pony just like him, so Lassie steals out after dark and takes Star back to the farm, just as the concessionaires skip town without paying their bills.
 But Star ends up in claims court because of the past-due bills.
 Sheriff Miller: Robert Foulk.
 Judge Baxter: Malcolm Atterbury.
-With Orville Sherman.
+(There are two men running the pony ride, and several men at the hearing, but only an Orville Sherman is cited in the credits.)

 • Note: Star never appears in another episode.
+Now, no one knows how he got to the Martin farm, but it's never addressed that Lassie flat-out stole Star from his owners!
+This is the first episode that features Robert Foulk as Sheriff Sam Miller.
 Actor Malcolm Atterbury made a career out of playing slightly cantankerous older authority figures.
 The role of Judge Baxter was later played by Nolan Leary.

 "The Teacher" (09/21/58):